Back to Blog

 Don’t let a potential move stop you from purchasing your suppressor.
 Are you ready to start the process today?
 Give us a call or shop our selection of silencers online!

 Silencer Central is licensed to sell suppressors in all 42 states where they are legal.
-We’ve been doing this all day, every day for more than 15 years, and have sold countless thousands of suppressors in that time.
+We’ve been doing this all day, every day for more than 20 years, and have sold countless thousands of suppressors in that time.
+We are the experts!

 Let us handle the entire purchase process for you and even deliver your suppressor right to the front door of your new home once it’s been approved.
 It really doesn’t get any better than that, so what are you waiting for?
 Call us now!